zhangzhics/CITS5503_Sem2/Labs/Lab7DevOps.md

 **NOTE**: This Python script basically needs you to convert instructions (in Set up an EC2 instance and Set up Django inside the created EC2 instance) in Lab 6 to Fabric commands.
 The documentation for Fabric is [here](http://docs.fabfile.org/en/2.0/).

 **NOTE**: Delete all the created AWS resources from the AWS console after the lab is done.

+## Live Lab Assessment (2 marks)

+Make sure you have practiced and completed all the required checkpoints before joining the marking queue.
+When you are next in line, have your commands/scripts/cleanup ready so that you can demonstrate each checkpoint live to a lab facilitator for verification.

+You have only ONE attempt to demonstrate each checkpoint in front of the lab facilitator.
+If you fail any checkpoint, the corresponding marks will not be awarded.
+Screenshots, copied output, and prerecorded demonstrations are not accepted.

+### Checkpoint 1: Fabric script check (1 mark)

+Open your Fabric script and show where you implement:

+- Connecting to your EC2 instance.
+- Launching the Django development server on port 8000 in the background.
+- Configuring ngix to proxy requests to the Django development server.

+### Checkpoint 2: Fabric automation (0.5 mark)

+First, execute your Fabric script.

+Once the execution completes, open your browser, and access your EC2 instance via `http://<ip address of your EC2 instance>/polls/`.
+The web page displays the message of `Hello, world.`

+### Checkpoint 3: Cleanup (0.5 mark)

+After the first two checkpoints are completed, open AWS Management Console, delete/Terminate instances you created and release any Elastic IP addresses that are allocated.